AdirShML/AdirShML/README.md

-in general i'll always try to leverage my technical and theoretical skills by developing high-quality robust software solutions. with strong problem-solving attitude, troubleshooting abilities and tons of self discipline and motivation- i am commited to my occupation, looking always to be the better version from yesterday!
+in general i'll always try to leverage my technical and theoretical skills by developing high-quality robust software solutions. with strong problem-solving attitude, troubleshooting abilities and tons of self discipline and motivation- i am commited to my occupation, looking always to be better version of myself from yesterday!